john-azzaro/Study-React-JSX/README.md

 <dl>
 <dd>

-## Think of JSX as something similar to HTML.
-In the example below, the original way to create an element was by using ```React.createElement()``` and passing in the element, the property, and the content.

 ## To use JSX, you simply need to refactor your created element.
-With JSX, we can simply add the HTML element!
+With JSX, we can simply add the HTML element without React.createElement!
 Babel transpiles the JSX version of myGreeting and converts it to the original ```React.createElement()``` version.
-Of course JSX is optional, but it is much easier to write and read compared to normal React.
+Of course, JSX is optional, but it is much easier to write and read compared to normal React.
+In the example below, the original way to create an element was by using ```React.createElement()``` and passing in the element, the property, and the content.
+With JSX, the value of the stored variable is simply an HTML element.
 ```JavaScript
     const appRoot = document.querySelector('#application-root');